JasonMayberry/css3gen/css3gen-NOTES.md

 Bootstrap not applied
 https://youtu.be/Qh3rlm3tFrM?t=38
 FIX:
-add to "angular.json" in the "options: object":
+Must also add to "angular.json" in the "options: object":
 ```
 "styles": [
   "src/styles.css",